Gmina Dobrodzień

 The gmina covers an area of 162.84 km2, and as of 2019 its total population is 9,877.

-Since 2009 the commune has been officially bilingual in German and Polish due to the large German minority in the area, many ethnic Germans have remained despite the area being transferred to Poland after World War II.
+Since 2009 the commune has been officially bilingual in Polish and German due to a sizeable German minority in the area, many ethnic Germans have remained despite the area being transferred to Poland after World War II.

 Villages

 The commune contains the villages and settlements of: